 Marsh & McLennan Agency LLC (“MMA”) prides itself on being an industry leader in the area of transparency and compensation disclosure.
 We believe you should understand how we are paid for the services we are providing to you.
 We are committed to compensation transparency and to disclosing to you information that will assist you in evaluating potential conflicts of interest.

-As a professional insurance services provider, MMA and its subsidiaries facilitate the placement of insurance coverage on behalf of our clients.
+As a professional insurance producer, MMA and its subsidiaries facilitate the placement of insurance coverage on behalf of our clients.
+As an independent insurance agent, MMA may have authority to obligate an insurance company on behalf of our clients and as a result, we may be required to act within the scope of the authority granted to us under our contract with the insurer.
 In accordance with industry custom, we are compensated either through commissions that are calculated as a percentage of the insurance premiums charged by insurers, or fees agreed to with our clients.

 MMA receives compensation through one or a combination of the following methods: